Jon Pertwee: Personal life

-Pertwee wrote two autobiographies: Moon Boots and Dinner Suits (published in 1984), which primarily covers his life and career prior to Doctor Who, and the posthumously published Doctor Who: I Am the Doctor – Jon Pertwee’s Final Memoir, (ISBN 9781852276218, published in November 1996 by Virgin Publishing Ltd. under the Doctor Who Books imprint and co-written with David J. Howe), which covered his life during and after the series.
-In 2000, Jon Pertwee: The Biography by Bernard Bale (ISBN 0-233-99831-4) was published by André Deutsch, and it included a few chapters by Pertwee's widow Ingeborg.
+Pertwee was a prominent member of the Grand Order of Water Rats, an entertainment industry fraternity and charity based in London.
+He wrote two autobiographies: Moon Boots and Dinner Suits (1984), which primarily covers his life and career prior to Doctor Who, and the posthumously-published I Am the Doctor (1996), co-written with David J. Howe, which covers his life during and after the series.